 If you’re already seen the “Dairy is Scary” YouTube video (shown above), then you know that dairy is, indeed, scary.
 If you haven’t…then, well, brace yourself, because you will never look at dairy the same way after.
 I was already vegan when I watched the video, which only reinforced my commitment to my [relatively] new vegan lifestyle.
-If you want to learn about my vegan journey, you can get a snapshot of it here, from a post I wrote last year around the time of my 4th veganniversary.
+If you want to learn about my vegan journey, you can get a snapshot of it here, from a post I wrote in 2021, around the time of my 4th veganniversary.

 What does it mean to be "vegan?"